 Describe the ethical issues raised by the research

-Your application to us must describe the ethical issues raised by your project.
-You must also explain how you plan to address these issues.
-Against the background of the ethical issues, you will need to explain why the research should be carried out – why it is justifiable.
+In your application to us, you shall reflect on the ethical issues raised by the project or corresponding.
+You must also describe how you plan to address ethical problems that may arise.
+Against the background of the ethical issues identified, you must justify why the research should be carried out.

 Some research may only be conducted if it has passed an ethical review.

 Applications for ethical approval of research relating to humans shall be submittet to the Swedish Ethical Review Authority External link., according to to ethical review legislation (Lag (2003:460) om etikprövning av forskning som avser människor).
 The purpose of the legislation is to protect individual persons and ensure respect for human dignity in research.
 Approval is required for research that, for example, involves physical intervention on humans, is done using human tissue, or includes handling sensitive personal data.

 Applications for ethical approval of research involving animals shall be submitted to a regional animal ethics board External link. according to animal protection legislation (Djurskyddslag (2018:1192)).
 Experiments on animals must only be used where there are no alternative methods.

 Depending on the type of research you will conduct, you may need other approvals or permits.
 This can, for example, be research that includes

 - use of human material in a biobank

 - use of genetic resources or associated traditional knowledge